 An important purpose of the Financial Report is to help citizens and policymakers assess whether current fiscal policy is sustainable and, if it is not, to highlight the urgency and magnitude of policy reforms necessary to make it sustainable.
-A sustainable policy is one where the ratio of debt held by the public to Gross Domestic Product (the debt-to-GDP ratio) is stable in the long run.
+A sustainable policy is one where the ratio of debt held by the public (publicly-held debt) to Gross Domestic Product (the debt-to-GDP ratio) is stable in the long run.
 Sustainability concerns only whether long-run revenues and expenditures are in balance; it does not concern fairness or efficiency implications of the reforms necessary to achieve sustainability.

-To determine if current fiscal policies are sustainable, the projections discussed here assume current policies will be sustained indefinitely and draw out the implications for the growth of debt held by the public as a share of GDP.
-The projections are therefore neither forecasts nor predictions.
-If policy changes are enacted, perhaps in response to projections like those presented here, then the projections will of course prove to be untrue.
+To determine if current fiscal policies are sustainable, the projections discussed here assume current policies will be sustained indefinitely and draw out the implications for the growth of debt held by the public as a share of GDP.20 The projections are therefore neither forecasts nor predictions.
+If policy changes are enacted, then actual financial outcomes will of course be different than those projected.

 The projections in this Report indicate that the trajectory of current policy is not sustainable.
-If current policies are kept in place indefinitely, the debt to GDP ratio is projected to exceed 350 percent in 2085 and to rise continuously thereafter.
-Closing the gap between spending and receipts over the next 75 years (the "75-year fiscal gap") is estimated to require some combination of spending reductions and revenue increases that amount to 2.4 percent of GDP over the period.
+The debt-to-GDP ratio is projected to reach 287 percent in 2086 and to rise continuously thereafter.
+Closing the gap between spending and receipts over the next 75 years (the "75-year fiscal gap") is estimated to require some combination of spending reductions and revenue increases that amount to 1.8 percent of GDP over the period.
 While the precise size of the fiscal gap is highly uncertain, there is little question that current fiscal policies cannot be sustained indefinitely.

 It is important to address the Nation's fiscal imbalances soon.
 Delaying action increases the magnitude of spending reductions and/or revenue increases necessary to stabilize the debt-to-GDP ratio.
-For example, it is estimated that the magnitude of reforms necessary to close the 75-year fiscal gap is 50 percent larger if reforms are concentrated into the last 55 years of the 75-year period than if they are spread over the entire 75 years.
+For example, it is estimated that the magnitude of reforms necessary to close the 75-year fiscal gap is 60 percent larger if reforms are concentrated into the last 55 years of the 75-year period than if they are spread over the entire 75 years.